 Do you have to peel purple potatoes?
 I rarely peel potatoes, unless I’m using thick skinned russet potatoes for a more delicate recipe like Oven Home Fries.
 But just like any other potato the skins of purple potatoes are completely edible.

 What do purple potatoes taste like?
+Do purple potatoes taste different?
 They taste very similar to any other potato, except in my humble opinion with a slightly nuttier tone.

 Cooking is always an easier proposition when we practice mise en place.
 Always gather and measure ingredients before starting any recipe.